Motivation-and-Behaviour/SquareEyes/docs/coding_manual/index.md

 # Introduction

 Welcome to the coding manual for the Square Project (also known as [KidVision](https://www.kidvision.edu.au/) to participants).
-This projects seeks to better understand how children interact with the world around them.
+This project seeks to better understand how children interact with the world around them.
 We've used wearable cameras to record the world from the child's perspective, and these documents describe how we interpret the data that has been captured.

 It is important that we are consistent in how we code the wearable camera data.